box/developer.box.com/content/pages/changelog/index.md

 For historical changelog entries, please see
 [2018 Release Notes](page://changelog/2018).

+## 2019-11-18 / New iOS SDK Now Available

+A new major release of the iOS SDK has been released and is now generally available.
+The new SDK includes a number of major revisions:

+* Fully rebuilt using Swift.
+* Support for Cocoapods, Carthage, and the Swift Package Manager.
+* SDK now maintains full API feature parity.

+See the [release blog post][ios-sdk-release-blog] for more information.

 ## 2019-10-25 / New fields for File Versions

 New optional fields have been made available within the File Version object,